priyanka-bh2/covid-awareness-website/README.md

 # COVID-19 Awareness Website 🌍🦠
+**A responsive, informative static website designed to educate users about COVID-19, its symptoms, safety precautions, testing guidelines, and vaccination information.**

 This is a simple, informative, and responsive static website that provides comprehensive information about COVID-19.
 It includes pages for symptoms, testing guidelines, safety precautions, vaccine info, and live updates via Google Maps.
 The site is designed as a public health initiative, to raise awareness and educate users about how to stay safe during the pandemic.

 ---

 # 🔍 Features
 🏠 Home Page: Overview of COVID-19, its origins, spread, and the different waves.

 😷 Symptoms Page: Lists primary and secondary symptoms with severity breakdowns.

 🛡 Precautions Page: Details protective measures, sanitation tips, and social guidelines.